Control Strip: Features

 Users can choose whether to turn the Control Strip on and off and even set a hot key to hide and reveal it using its control panel.
 Two buttons at either end allow the Strip to be collapsed and expanded (with the one opposite the screen edge also allowing the strip to be resized when dragged), while two more buttons just inside those allow one to scroll through a very full Strip.
 Holding down the option key while clicking turns the cursor into a distinctive hand shape that allows one to drag the Strip around the screen, rearrange modules within the Strip and drag modules out.

+Functionality similar to the control strip is present in Apple's Touch Bar, which first launched in October 2016.
+By default, the rightmost portion of the Touch Bar displays a subset of system controls previously available on the keyboard's function keys.
+When Control Strip is expanded the full set of system controls is displayed.

 Extensibility

 Control Strip modules were also available from many third parties.
 For example, Conflict Catcher included a Control Strip module to switch extension sets, while DAVE used one to toggle SMB/NetBIOS networking.
 Some novelty modules even consisted of calculators, calendars and games.
 Like the System Trays of other OSs, this was often abused to insert a flotsam module that merely launched and quit a given application.